stephanemagnenat/librectify/readme.md

-This is a C++14 plugin doing rectification for Augmented Creativity apps.
+This is a C++14 plugin doing rectification for rectifying images captured by Vuforia in Unity.

 # Dependencies